 The Irvine, California, native began her intercollegiate career at Irvine Valley College, transferring to Northeastern State as a junior and leading the RiverHawks to a Lone Star Conference championship and a first NCAA postseason berth as the team's captain in 2003.

 Bullock and her husband, Dermayne, were married in June of 2011.

-Shanae Vaifanua begins her first season as a graduate assistant coach for the Armstrong Atlantic State University women's basketball program in 2013-14.
+Katie Buckner finished her first season as a graduate assistant for Armstrong State University women's basketball in 2016-17.

 Buckner worked with the Pirate basketball program in 2015-16 as a volunteer assistant coach.
 She is currently pursuing her graduate degree in professional communication and leadership from Armstrong State Universtiy.

 A four-year women's basketball player at Mars Hill College from 2009-13, Buckner served as the school's SAAC rep as a senior in 2012-13.
 She played in 82 games in her four-year career for the Lions.